MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/use-solution-checker.md

 2. Next to the unmanaged solution where you want to download the solution checker report, select **...**, point to **Solution checker**, and then select **Download last results**.
 3. The solution checker zip file is downloaded to the folder specified by your web browser.

-Here is a summary of each column in the report.
+Here's a summary of each column in the report.

 |Report field |Description  |Applies to component   |
 |---------|---------|---------|